 Goal 2: Classification accuracy: each class of the training set is summarized by one time serie as its barycenter and a 1-NN classification is done on the test set.
 A classification accuracy is computed with the labels in the test set.

-Note that we could have done a clustering first on each class in order to summarize all the heterogeneity of the class and then proceed to a 1-NN on these representants.
-However, in a sake of simplicity, we compute an average representant for each class in a train set of the studied datasets and compute an accuracy error for each tested methods.
+Note that we could have done first a clustering on each class in order to summarize all the heterogeneity of the class and then proceed to a 1-NN on these representatives.
+However, for the sake of simplicity, we compute an average representative for each class in a train set of the studied datasets and compute an accuracy error for each tested method.

 We used the following averaging approaches before the 1-NN classifier:

 1 – DBA from the DTW distance